Look: When snow covered RAK mountains on one of UAE's coldest days ever

 It was one of the coldest days in the history of the UAE – January 24, 2009 – when residents were surprised at the rare spectacle of seeing pictures of the snow-capped mountains of Ras Al Khaimah.

-As reported by Khaleej Times, the extreme cold spell the night before (January 23) brought the temperature to as low as -3 degrees Celsius.
+As reported by Khaleej Times, the extreme cold spell the night before (January 23) brought the temperature to as low as -3℃.
 That morning (Saturday), the top of the Jais Mountain cluster – at a height of 5,700 feet – was blanketed with snow, extending more than five kilometres.

 Major Saeed Rashid Al Yamahi, then manager of RAK Police Air Wing, who flew a helicopter over Jais Mountains, said that the entire area was covered with 20cm of snow.